ladystuart/christ0s_planner/README.md

 ![Welcome window](assets/screenshots/main_window.png)
 *Image 1.
 Welcome window*

-Use buttons on left tab to navigate through the program.
+Use buttons on the left tab to navigate through the program.

 Main tabs: